NINAnor/sscd/README.md

 [4]: https://github.com/rafaelpadilla/Object-Detection-Metrics#how-to-use-this-project
-[5]: ./sscd_evaluate.md
+[5]: /docs/sscd_evaluate.md#evaluation-metrics-on-test-set

-The following code chunk exemplifies the evaluation of the circuli detector in a jupyter session (under the sscd kernel):
+The following code chunk exemplifies the evaluation of the circulus detector in a jupyter session (under the sscd kernel):

 ```
 %run eval_detector.py \